AbhayNath001/Contribute-Here/README.md

 # New Contribution Ideas:

 Download this excel sheet [Downoad](https://github.com/AbhayNath001/Contribute-Here/blob/RUDRA-the-AI-%F0%9F%8D%89/New%20Ideas.xlsx).
-Here you get the information about which features are already integrated and which are not.
+Here you will get the information about which features are already integrated and which are not.
 Beyond this features you can developed other features also.

 # Rewards for Contributors: